The True Power of Account-Based Marketing

 Yes, I know they don’t catch lobsters in big nets.
 They catch them in traps.

-Well, that’s ABM.
+Well, that’s account-based marketing.
 It’s the lobster trap of marketing strategies.

 1. ABM Treats Prospects Like a Market of One

 Account-Based Marketing is a hyper-focused, high-performance strategy that identifies key individual prospects or customer accounts rather than targeting larger groups.
 It allows the company to focus on each prospect like it is a market of one.

 Using data-driven research, companies identify and prioritize prospects who will not only benefit the most from the companies’ products, they are also more likely to start a long-lasting business relationship.

 The key is to learn everything you can about them.
 Become very familiar with their habits, challenges, experiences, and behaviors.

 Then treat them as a market of one by crafting very relevant tailored content calculated to engage their specific needs with very personalized messages.